 On 4 February 1731 Hardy entered the navy, serving at Newfoundland as a volunteer aboard the Salisbury 50, Captain George Clinton, and on 26 March 1737 he was commissioned lieutenant of the Swallow 60, Captain Thomas Graves.
 He was subsequently appointed on 16 May 1738 to the Augusta 60, Captain Hon.
 John Byng, and on 14 September 1739 to the Kent 70, Captain Thomas Durell.

-From January 1755 to late 1757 he was the governor of New York with his flag on the Nightingale 20, Captain James Campbell, and from June 1757 the Sutherland 50, Captain Edward Falkingham.
-During this period he was knighted on 20 April 1755 and advanced to the rank of rear-admiral on 4 June 1756.
-In 1757 he was instructed to co-operate with the army commander-in-chief, General Lord Loudon, in an attack upon Cape Breton, but the insufficient force available, together with the late arrival of reinforcements under Vice-Admiral Francis Holburne to whom he became second-in-command aboard the Invincible 74, Captain John Bentley, allowed the French time to organise a defence.
+From January 1755 to late 1757 he was the governor of New York with his flag on the Nightingale 20, Captain James Campbell, during which period he was knighted on 20 April 1755, advanced to the rank of rear-admiral on 4 June 1756, and became the senior officer on the North American station in February 1757.
+From June 1757 he flew his flag aboard the Sutherland 50, Captain Edward Falkingham, and he was instructed to co-operate with the army commander-in-chief, General Lord Loudon, in an attack upon Cape Breton.
+Unfortunately the insufficient force available, together with the late arrival of reinforcements under Vice-Admiral Francis Holburne to whom he became second-in-command aboard the Invincible 74, Captain John Bentley, allowed the French time to organise a defence.
 In early 1758 he commanded the blockade of Louisbourg, and he then assisted Admiral Hon.
 Edward Boscawen at its reduction, transporting the colonial force with his flag aboard the Captain 70, Captain John Amherst, and then transferring during the action to the Royal William 84, Captain Thomas Evans.
 Thereafter he commanded seven sail of the line in the destruction of French settlements in the area.

 He served as M.P for Rochester from 1764-8, and was promoted admiral on 18 October 1770.
 In July 1771 he was appointed governor of Greenwich Hospital in succession to Admiral Holburne, and from 1771 -1780 was the M.P for Plymouth as a supporter of the government.